 Often the CEO is responsible for the fuzziness of team boundaries.
 Fearful of seeming exclusionary—or, on the other end of the spectrum, determined to put people on the team for purely political reasons—the chief executive frequently creates a dysfunctional team.
 In truth, putting together a team involves some ruthless decisions about membership; not everyone who wants to be on the team should be included, and some individuals should be forced off.

 Within a leadership team the key functions of the business must be given voice.
 That does not mean that every department head needs to be included.
 Some situations may require one person to represent more than one key area and some functions may not be core to the business’ success.
-Make a best guess, leaning toward smaller.
+So make a best guess, leaning toward smaller.
 It’s easier to add a missing voice once you notice it than to remove someone who never should have been involved in the first place.

 In brief: For leadership teams…smaller is better, some tough choices might need to be made, and the necessary voices need to be in the room.

 Once the team is known, building trust becomes the foundation on which a health team executes.

 With trust building the leader must always go first (figuratively and metaphorically).
 In leadership teams, the standard for vulnerability needs to be set and maintained by the CEO.

 To build trust, people need to experience a repetition acceptance to their vulnerability.
 Put plainly, when an individual chooses to be vulnerable, afterwords they need affirmation that they are still accepted by the group.

 Building trust takes time.
 Here’s how to create momentum: